 iPhones generally produce images that have a large depth of field, meaning that when you take a shot you have good sharp focus throughout your image.

-All you need to do is place your iPhone close to an object of interest.
+If you want to know how to blur background in photos, simply place your iPhone close to an object of interest.
 Now tap on the close-up foreground object to ensure it’s in sharp focus.
 The background should now appear blurred.

 Creating a shallow depth of field allows you to make a certain detail stand out in your image, while still maintaining that rural feel with the countryside partially visible in the background.